What To Do In An Emergency

 Animal Emergency Veterinarian FAQs

-Emergency veterinary care involves the treatment of animals in situations that require immediate medical attention or could potentially be life-threatening.
+Emergency and urgent veterinary care involves the treatment of animals in situations that require immediate medical attention or could potentially be life-threatening.

 - What is considered an emergency?

 These situations are considered emergencies and will require immediate care.
-If your pet has had an accident or is experiencing any of these symptoms, bring them to our emergency pet hospital right way.
+If your pet has had an accident or is experiencing any of these symptoms, bring them to our Tigard animal hospital right away.

 - Obvious signs of extreme anxiety or pain